Show Notes on How to Improve Your Brain Function and Memory:

 Poor diets strip our bodies of the vital nutrients it needs to power our brains.
 By nature of our food system, most people are deficient in Magnesium, Omega 3 Fatty Acids, and B vitamins, all of which are key to our brain health and function.

 High stress produces high cortisol levels leading to fatigue, brain fog, that weird wired but tired feeling, weight gain, hormonal imbalances, insomnia, depression, and anxiety.
 The weird but really cool thing about stress is that it is perceived...in other words YOU and you alone decide or chose what is stressful to you.
+To deal with stress, depression, anxiety, and other mental health concerns, people have been known to try solutions like cannabis to deal with their effects.
+To acquire some for themselves, many have taken to the internet and visited sites like wccannabis to find a product that they believe can help their situation.

 What can we do to improve our brains?